fleschutz/base256U/README.md

 What is B256U Encoding?
 -----------------------
-Quite simple: each byte is represented by one Unicode character.
+Each byte is represented by one Unicode character (quite simple, right?).
 The 256 possible Unicode characters consist of:
 * 10 digits (0 - 9)
 * 26 uppercase letters (A - Z)
 * 26 lowercase letters (a - z)